Service charges

 Yes, where they are described in your agreement.
 Although you may not feel you directly benefit from these services, they are of benefit to your community, and we split the cost evenly across all customers with access to these services.

-Why are my service charges the same all year round when they change with the seasons, for example I use less energy in the summer and you don’t do as much ground maintenance in the winter?
+Why are my service charges the same all year round when they change with the seasons, for example I use less energy in the summer, and you don’t do as much grounds maintenance in the winter?

 To help make charges manageable for customers, we divide and apportion the total cost of all services over the course of the entire year.
 This helps where customers are on fixed weekly or monthly incomes and means payments are always at a consistent level.
 For example, it avoids having larger energy bills in the winter, when use is higher, or larger bills for grounds maintenance in the summer, when visits are more frequent.